I will be away from June 4 through and including June 11. Packages will not get shipped and emails will not get answered

 The Tenryu Furaibo grips are very good cork and do not have the two "humps" common to many tenkara rod grips.
 A cylindrical grip allows you to grip the rod where you want to rather than where a rod designer thinks you'll want to.

 The grip screw cap is metal.
 It is unobtrusive and does not extend far beyond the end of the cork.
 There is a ventilation hole, although I still recommend fully disassembling the rod between uses to dry out.
 The cap is knurled and also has a coin slot in case you want to tighten it past hand-tight.
 The TF39 screw cap does not have an O ring, so using a coin to tighten the cap is a good idea.
 The grip screw cap for the TF39TA has two rubber O rings to keep the zooming sections snug when the rod is not fully extended.

 The zooming sections are held tightly enough that they will not extend when you do not want them to.
-As with the Suntech GM Suikei Keiryu Special and Field Master, it will help to twist the zooming section to make sure it is seated over the "O" ring.
-I had read an early account from a buyer who purchased the rod in Japan suggesting the sections were not secure at the shorter settings.
-I suspect he did not have them fully seated.
-I have not noticed that problem with any of the rods I have in stock.
+It will help to twist the zooming section slightly to make sure it is seated over the "O" ring.